Suraj-NPS/docs-templet/docs/chapter4.md

-# Chapter 4
+# Sample Chapter 4

-This is chapter one.
+This is chapter 4.
 Some text here...

 ### 4.1 Subtopics